SolomonKwan/Sicario/README.md

     <li>In some terminal fonts, the name and logo does not render correctly.</li>
     <li>Need to try detect the terminal type and font type ideally.</li>
     <li>Credit the ascii art.</li>
+    <li>The PV table may have collisions due to different positions having the same hash.
+Very unlikely but possible.
+    May need some kind of check</li>
 </ul>
 </br>
 <H2>Acknowledgements</H2>